Appointments are required for services. Please book by calling 902-538-1644 or online via the link below

 Your pharmacist will determine if continuing the therapy is appropriate for you by conducting an assessment.
 This assessment will involve a discussion with you and, in some cases, conducting tests (such as taking your blood pressure or conducting a point of care test).
 Your pharmacist may review any relevant lab test results.
 If necessary, they may adapt or substitute your therapy during the renewal process.
 In some cases, it may be determined that your pharmacist does not have enough information to renew your prescription.
 If, after your consultation with your pharmacist, they determine a physical assessment is required by another healthcare provider, you may be referred to a physician or nurse practitioner.

-There is no cost to you for this service when you present your valid Nova Scotia Health Card (up to 4 assessments yearly).**
+There is no cost to you for this service when you present your valid Nova Scotia Health Card).**

 **Medication costs are in addition to this service and may be covered by your insurance provider.